Skip to content

 Why Brand Design doesn’t belong in Marketing

 When Brand Design reports to Marketing, campaign cadence sets the standard.
-Systems lose care, coherence erodes, and local fixes take over.
-The brand starts chasing attention instead of meaning.
-But brand isn’t the end of the chain; it’s the ground beneath it.
-It belongs to everyone in the company, defining the shared language that marketing can amplify.
+Systems lose care, coherence erodes, and local fixes become the norm.
+The brand starts chasing attention instead of building meaning.
+But brand isn’t the end of the chain.
+It’s the ground beneath it.
+It belongs to the whole company, as the shared language marketing can amplify.

-When ownership flips, brand becomes a deliverable instead of the foundation, and the experience breaks.
+When ownership flips, brand becomes a deliverable instead of a foundation, and the experience starts to break.

 The shift didn’t happen by accident.
 The vision came from within Design.
 For years, I pushed the belief, shared and supported by Carlos Tallón, then Head of Product Design, that coherence across brand and product is not a luxury.
 It’s a responsibility.
 We proved that vision through the work before the structure caught up.
 By the time the company was ready to act, the case was already made.